Collage of a person signing paperwork, neighborhood block, transmission tower, and hundred-dollar bills.

 Lessons Learned

 Blending design, research, and practice, the EcoBlock team is currently working towards construction, with the goal of breaking ground in 2023.
 When asked about the biggest learnings from the project thus far, Therese recognized the surprising impact of the neighbor, or peer effect, on the block.
 She noted that not all 25 participating units would have gotten involved with EcoBlock if it hadn’t been for the dedicated, one-to-one outreach conducted by the residents.
-Rich further emphasized the importance of education and need to equip participants with resources so they feel comfortable with navigating the various improvements that will take place in their neighborhood.
+Rich further emphasized the importance of education and the need to equip participants with resources so they feel comfortable with navigating the various improvements that will take place in their neighborhood.

 Therese Peffer, Rich Brown, and Peter Crabtree in a virtual meeting.